 I served in the Royal New Zealand Army for 28 years from 1950 to 1978.

 From 1950 to 1952 I was stationed at North Head with the Northern Districts Signals Troop.
-Opposite the building that we occupied was a tunnel entrance, it could be seen fro the balcony of the building – this entrance is no longer there.
+Opposite the building that we occupied was a tunnel entrance, it could be seen from the balcony of the building – this entrance is no longer there.
 Another tunnel entrance was off the road leading to the Army house at the base of North Head, most of this building has since been removed – the remainder is used by the Park Ranger.
 The tunnel was off the left side of the road, this one has also disappeared.

-During the two year period that I was at North Head, I was also occasional involved with week end picket duty.
+During the two year period that I was at North Head, I was also occasional involved with weekend picket duty.
 This meant patrolling North Head for security reasons and also recording the temperature of magazines which had to be done every four hours.
 There were certainly more tunnels and entrances to tunnels at North Head when I was there in the Army.

 9. The sleuth's story